Eric-Gurt/StarDefenders3D/README.md

 # dev: My personal notes

-- I'd suggest not to go with server-side logic for now - I'm afraid it will complicate too much things
+- I'd suggest not to go with server-side logic for now - I'm afraid it will complicate things too much before it is time (it is important to rewrite classes like sdCharacter and make few more like sdGun, sdGunClass and sdEntity).
 - It should be fine to use server on gevanni.com for match making (or suggest changes to it) - this way more players will be online until real distribution will start.
 - Network side cheat/hack/abusement fixes should be probably delayed to the latest stage, they might slow down other updates in my opinion.